GuStL - An Experimental Guarded States Language: Semantics

 The right side of an assignment is evaluated and the result is assigned to the word or port on the left side.
 A value assigned to a port takes it for a destination port number and prepares a channel to be set up from the local to the destination port.

 For channel data transmission, the port to communicate over is given on the left side of the statement.
-The data to transmit is given on the right side, this may either be an arbitrary value, or a special token to end or pause a message.
+The data to transmit is given on the right side, a list of arbitrary values, optionally followed or replaced by a special token to end or pause a message.
+Parts or all of the list of values may be replaced by array subranges.

 Channel data reception is not a statement, but a factor in an expression.
 As with transmission, the port to receive data from is given on the left side, while on the right side is either a variable to store data into or the end symbol.
 Both variants consume an incoming end token when it is available, but if data is pending, it is only consumed in the first case and stored into the variable.
 Same as with the assignment, storing the newly received word to a port sets the ports destination.
 The factor evaluates to non-zero whenever the expected token is received, which is data for the first variant and an end token for the second.
 Otherwise, it evaluates to zero.